...

 In addition to its fame as a nationally acclaimed largemouth bass destination, Lake Toho has quickly gained a reputation in central Florida as a super spot for big and abundant crappie.
 Quite a few FWC “Big Catch” crappie (minimum 14 inches in length or 2 pounds in weight) have already been reported this year, and fall catch rates approached two fish per hour and lead our crappie lakes list.

-Anglers looking for Crappie lakes, have the most success on FWC fish attractors with Hal Flies (most any color) and minnows.
+Anglers looking for Crappie lakes have the most success on FWC fish attractors with Hal Flies (most any color) and minnows.
 For GPS coordinates of the fish attractors on Lake Toho, contact our fishery biologists at 407-846-5300.